dorktype/LICE/README.md

 LICE as it stands is fairly complete, the base language support for C99 only lacks a few trivial things, albeit important ones.
-For instance, while most type specifiers and complicated declarations are accepted, the semantics and behaviour of them aren't handled.
+For instance, while most type specifiers and complicated declarations are accepted, the semantics and behavior of them aren't handled.
 So, to outline the inconsistencies, a list has been provided below.

 -   Most constructs excluding designated initializers are, for the most part,